chipsalliance/Surelog/src/README.md

 ### Create your own executable with the libsurelog.a library

-* The CMake file Surelog/tests/TestInstall/CMakeLists.txt contains the instructions to create your own executable that uses the surelog library for design parsing and creation of the Design/Testbench data model.
+* The CMake file [`CMakeLists.txt`](../tests/TestInstall/CMakeLists.txt) contains the instructions to create your own executable that uses the surelog library for design parsing and creation of the Design/Testbench data model.

-* The source file Surelog/src/hellosureworld.cpp contains the "HelloWorld" for surelog library usage and data model browsing.
+* The source file [`hellosureworld.cpp`](hellosureworld.cpp) contains the "HelloWorld" for surelog library usage and data model browsing.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 ## Modus operanti for grammar development: